“Loud Is A Way Of Life”

 at the Mapex booth.
 A couple of hours later the show’s greatest autograph moment came when Danny Carey and other Sonor artists joined Jeff and Russ at the booth.

-Comments?
-Send them to me or post below.
-This is the last week for comments to win a Cympad gift pack compliments of cympad.
+This is the last week to leave a comment below to win a Cympad gift pack compliments of cympad.
 And, don’t forget to sign up for the DRUM!
-Week Newsletter with more good behind-the-scenes stuff every week (below).
+Week Newsletter with more good behind-the-scenes stuff every week.